MichaelZhao21/tem/README.md

 ### Current Features

 - A window opens!
+- temsync
-- (temsync) Parsing tokens from file
+    - Parsing tokens from file (word-based)
+    - Create diff of 2 sets of tokens using Meyer's Diff Algo

 ### Future Features